 This guide is also about visiting the park from spring to autumn.
 If you are planning a trip to Yosemite in winter, you might need to make some changes to the itinerary.

 Many of the places in the valley are open all year but you would need to bring snowshoes.
-The way to Mariposa Grove may be covered in snow in winter.
+The way to Mariposa Grove may be covered in snow in winter months of January, February and March.
 You won’t be able to drive it, but it is still possible to hike there.

 Additionally, Sentinel Dome and Glacier Point are off the Glacier Point Road.
-While this road is open the majority of the year, closes in December due to snow.
+While this road is open the majority of the year, closes in December due to snow and doesn’t reopen until late May or early June.

 If this is the case during your visit you don’t have to include them in your itinerary.
 Alternatively, you can spend more time in the Valley or take your time on some of the other trails.